reyvababtista/beiwe-backend-fork/README.md

 ### Forest

-Warning: The Forest integration is still in beta; running Forest may cause significant data processing costs.
+> [!IMPORTANT]
+> The Forest integration is still in active development and may require hands-on additions particularly in drive storage to servers to run on studies that recorded substantial amounts of per-participant data.
+This difficulty results from the Accelerometer and Gyro data streams potentially collecting more data than there is available disk space on the data processing servers.
+>
+> We are working to reduce these requirements through various means.